Work In Public Health

 As a volunteer in the health projects of Atenas, your activities will vary based on the project you are assigned to.

-In Costa Arica, all volunteers stay with well-screened host families.
+In Costa Rica, all volunteers stay with well-screened host families.
 Our host families are socially respected and are well versed in the art of hosting international volunteers.
-Host families offer a safe home, private rooms (occasionally rooms will be shared with other same-gender volunteers) and shared bathroom facilities with running hot water and a “western” style toilet.
+Host families offer a safe home and private rooms (occasionally rooms will be shared with other same-gender volunteers) and shared bathroom facilities with running hot water and a “western” style toilet.
 Volunteers have the ability to do laundry at the house or the host family may offer to do it for you for a nominal extra fee.
 You receive three prepared meals per day.
 If you will be out of the house during lunch hour, you can request a lunch "to go" that you can take with you or eat out on your own.
 Host families provide typical meals that are traditional to Costa Rica.

 Throughout the volunteer project, our local staff stays in contact with volunteers either with face-to-face visits or via email/telephone.
 With longer placements, we visit our volunteers every two weeks (when possible) and volunteers are always welcome at the local office.
 If project placement is local, we request that volunteers stop by the office once a week to keep us posted on how they are doing with their home stay and project.
 If project placement is very far, then our local staff members maintain communication by either email and/or phone.